-For our money, we recommend the Safety 1st Sounds ‘n Lights Discovery Walker for most people out there.
+We decided to test and review some of the best baby walkers on the market.
+We recommend the Safety 1st Sounds ‘n Lights Discovery Walker for most people out there.
 It’s light, mobile, and incredibly sturdy as well as having some novelty features which are sure to keep your child entertained.
-On the other hand, there are tons of them out there which are also great, so let’s stroll into our top five favorites and then we’ll help you make sure that you make the right decision the first time.

 That said, the price is right and this is a high-quality walker with a lot to recommend for the average person and their child, provided they’re old enough to hit the ground with their feet.